 One of the University of California's highest priorities is to ensure that a UC education remains accessible to all Californians who meet its admissions standards.
-This goal is clearly articulated in California's Master Plan for Higher Education, which calls for UC to admit all qualified freshmen in the top 12.5 percent of California's public high school graduates.
+This goal is articulated in California's Master Plan for Higher Education, which calls for UC to admit all qualified freshman applicants in the top 12.5 percent of California public high school graduates.
 It also calls for UC to admit all qualified California Community College transfer students.

-While enrollment of California students has been constrained by funding available from the state, certain UC campuses have capacity to enroll additional students.
-The number of nonresident domestic and international students has increased in recent years, but their proportion is still much lower than at comparable research universities.
-Nonresident students enrich and diversify the student body; they also pay supplemental tuition ($22,878 in 2012–13) not charged to California residents.
+The number of nonresident domestic and international students has increased in recent years, although their proportion is still much lower than at comparable research universities.
+Nonresident students enrich and diversify the student body; they also pay supplemental tuition ($22,878 in 2013-14) not charged to California residents.
 This extra revenue enables UC to improve educational programs for all students.

 At the May 2014 Regents meeting, the Transfer Action Team reported findings and recommendations designed to strengthen and streamline the transfer process, such as increased outreach, targeted communications, enhanced campus transfer services and new UC-community college partnerships.